sfaz1/TI-84-Plus-CE-Functions/README.md

 # TI-84-Plus-CE-Functions
-Functions for TI-84 Plus CE, may also work on other Texas Instrument Calculators that use TI-Basic.

-Use TI CONNECT CE from the Texas Instruments website to download programs Programs will be found under the prgm button on your calculator
+Functions for TI-84 Plus CE, may work for other calculators DIFFMEANCASE1 is for Difference of mean problems with known population variances and n>=30 DIDDMEANCASE2 is for Difference of mean problems with unknown population variances DegreesOfFreedomV is for calculating degrees of freedom